 Think of having a conversation with someone versus having someone speak an inch from your ear.
 The plosive sounds are fine when at a distance but may even hurt at a very close distance to your ear.
 This is because the blasts of air are very directional at their source but dissipate quickly as they travel through the air.

 I’ve mentioned the asymmetrical plosive peaks are often in the lower frequencies.
-I’ve also mentioned plosives have more of an effect on the microphone as the sound source gets closer to the mic capsule.
+I’ve also mentioned that plosives will have more of an effect on the microphone as the sound source gets closer to the mic capsule.
 This has to do with the proximity effect, which states that the closer a sound source is to a directional microphone, the more bass response that microphone will exhibit.

 For more information on microphone proximity effect, check out my article What Is Microphone Proximity Effect And What Causes It?